chase-moskal/renraku/README.md

     - our example `processAuth` is stupid-simple: if the token is "abc", the user has a doctorate.
       of course in a real app, this is where we might do token verification, and query our database about the user and whatnot
     - and yes, you can group your api-contexts into arbitrarily-nested objects
-    - but you cannot nest a context under another context (so that auth policies cannot conflict)
+    - however you cannot nest a context under another context (so that auth policies cannot conflict)

 1. **we expose the api on a nodejs server**
     ```typescript